Arm Lift Body Contouring

 Arm Lift Results

-The smoother, tighter contours that result from arm lift surgery are apparent almost immediately.
-Initial results will be obscured by swelling and bruising.
+The smoother, tighter contours that result from arm lift surgery are apparent almost immediately following your procedure.
+Initial results will be obscured by swelling and bruising, and a scar will remain where the incision was made.

 Arm Lift Words to Know